If You Do Nothing Else This Summer, Please Introduce Your Young Reader To The Redoubtable Grandma Dowdel…Via the Inspiring Reads of Richard Peck.

 Grandma Dowdel is Mary Poppins down on the farm.

 A summer spent with this senior is a page taken from the syllabus of life and it’s worth every day with her, for her lessons will last long past the fall of autumn leaves.
-They will sustain young ones for a lifetime.
+They will sustain young ones for a lifetime of tumbles and turns.

 In A Year Down Yonder, sixteen year-old Mary Alice is sent off from Chicago, along with the beloved Bootsie, the cat.
 From post-Depression 1937 era Chicago, and her home there, her parents decide to send her to southern Illinois, until times get better.
 Mary Alice has to settle in for a spell with a relative that lives there; and that would be her Grandma Dowdel.